Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Analyzing Urban Features and POI Recommendation Performance

 where \( p_i \) is the proportion of venues in category \( i \), and \( N \) is the total number of POI categories.
 The proportion \( p_i \) is defined as:

 where \( c_i \) is the count of venues in category \( i \).
 In other words, \( p_i \) represents the fraction of all venues that belong to category \( i \).

-Moreover, previous studies have primarily focused on only three datasets: FSQ-NYC, FSQ-TKY, and Gowalla-CA. In contrast, Massive-STEPS provides broader coverage across 12 cities, enabling a more comprehensive and robust analysis.
-To examine the relationship between urban features and model performance, we averaged the three evaluation metrics across six supervised baselines for each city and computed the Spearman correlation with each candidate feature.
-To further support our findings, we also included the results of GETNext \cite{yang2022getnext} and STHGCN \cite{10.1145/3539618.3591770} on FSQ-NYC, FSQ-TKY, and Gowalla-CA, calculated their corresponding urban features, and averaged the reported metrics of each city.
+Moreover, previous studies have primarily focused on only three datasets: FSQ-NYC, FSQ-TKY, and Gowalla-CA. In contrast, Massive-STEPS provides broader coverage across 15 cities, enabling a more comprehensive and robust analysis.
+To examine the relationship between urban features and model performance, we averaged the three evaluation metrics across nine supervised baselines for each city and computed the Spearman correlation with each candidate feature.
 Fig.~\ref{fig:feature-corr} presents the correlations between all nine features and the average performance metric.

-Among all features, \textbf{category entropy} shows the strongest correlation with model performance, with a Spearman correlation of $r = -0.736$ ($p = 0.002$).
+Among all features, \textbf{category entropy} shows the strongest correlation with model performance, with a Spearman correlation of $r = -0.646$ ($p < 0.05$).
 This suggests that cities with more evenly distributed POI categories \textit{tend} to yield lower prediction accuracy.
 Intuitively, when no single category dominates (a city has roughly equal proportions of restaurants, cafes, homes, and other POIs), it becomes more difficult for models to predict a user's next destination.
 In these cases, user behavior is more varied and less predictable.
 On the other hand, cities with more skewed category distributions (e.g., mostly food places or mostly residential areas) tend to have more consistent patterns of movement, making them easier for models to learn and predict.
 Interestingly, our finding contradicts the hypothesis proposed by LLM4POI \cite{10.1145/3626772.3657840}, which suggests that FSQ-NYC is easier to model than Gowalla-CA due to the former's vast number of POI categories, which were supposed to provide richer contextual signals for the model.
 Our results indicate that it is not the number of categories that matters, but rather how these categories are distributed.